-Ben Shapiro joined Newmark in 2013 and currently serves as a Vice Chairman in the firm’s New York headquarters.
-Ben possesses a depth of experience in both tenant and landlord representation, with a focus on the TMT (Technology Media and Telecom) sector, the financial services sector and representing institutional owners of real estate.
+Ben Shapiro serves as a Vice Chairman in the firm’s New York headquarters and is a part of the leadership team spearheading Newmark’s Technology & Innovation Practice Group, a group of specialized advisors focused on the Technology, Advertising, Media and Information (TAMI)/Technology, Media and Telecom (TMT) sector providing global connectivity to our clients.
+Ben possesses a depth of experience in both tenant and landlord representation, with a focus on the financial services sector and representing institutional owners of real estate.

-Prior to joining Newmark, Ben served as a Director with Cushman & Wakefield.
+Prior to joining Newmark in 2013, Ben served as a Director with Cushman & Wakefield.

 In 2019, Ben was the inaugural recipient of Commercial Observer’s Breakout Broker Award and an honoree at Connect Media’s Next Generation Awards.

 The previous year, he received the Most Ingenious Retail Deal of the Year award from the Real Estate Board of New York (REBNY), for successfully representing Peloton in the lease for its “Super Studio” at 5 Manhattan West.

 In addition, Ben is a regular industry panelist, multiple recipient of the Costar Power Broker Award and has been featured in The New York Times, Wall Street Journal, New York Post and Commercial Observer.

 Ben is a member of REBNY and the Young Men’s/Women’s Real Estate Association of New York.

 An active member of his community, Ben sits on the leadership council at Blythedale Children’s Hospital and is the founder of The Billy Mac Fund, a scholarship fund for at-need college students in the Tri-State Area.

 Ben holds a Bachelor of Arts degree from Manhattanville College, where he majored in finance and was a member of the varsity basketball team.